offalynne/Input/docs/10.0/README.md

 **What versions of GameMaker does Input support?**

-Input primarily supports GameMaker LTS 2022, and in theory supports every version of GameMaker later than that.
+Input primarily supports GameMaker 2024.8, and in theory supports every version of GameMaker later than that.
 Later versions of GameMaker may change functionality in a way that Input is not forwards-compatible with, but Input uses only native GameMaker functions so is in the best possible position for long-term compatibility.

 &nbsp;